vojtechgadurek/LittleSharp/LittleSharp/README.md

 ### *SmartExpression* and its typed version *SmartExpression\<T>*

-*SmartExpression* represents *Expression* but with added type support
+*SmartExpression* represents an *Expression* but with added type support.

-### *Variable* and its typed verison *Variable\<T>*
+### *Variable* and its typed version *Variable\<T>*

-*Variable* represents *ParameterExpression* but with added type support
+*Variable* represents a *ParameterExpression* but with added type support.

 ### *Scope* and its typed version *Scope\<T>*

-*Scope* represents *BlockExpression* but with added type support.
+*Scope* represents a *BlockExpression* but with added type support.

-The main goal of this library is to provide better expierence writing expression trees.
+The main goal of this library is to provide a better experience in writing expression trees.
 These are the main goals of this library:

-- Bad Expression Trees should fail during compilation
+- Faulty Expression Trees should fail during compilation.
-- The code should be easy to read and write
+- The code should be easy to read and write.
-- The code should be easy to maintain
+- The code should be easy to maintain.
-- It should not be replacement for native C# code, when performance is a concern
+- It should not replace native C# code when performance is a concern.

 When to use this library:

-- There exists need to compile some function during runtime.
+- There exists a need to compile some function during runtime.
-- Solution to a problem, leads to using virtual calls, but they would lead to perfomance issues.
+- The solution to a problem leads to using virtual calls, but they would lead to performance issues.

 Do not forget:

-- One always has to call compiled function from somewhere and this will be a delegate call.
+- One always has to call the compiled function from somewhere, and this will be a delegate call.
-- There is some cost to compiling code during runtime, it may not be woth it, if called just several times.
+- There is some cost to compiling code during runtime; it may not be worth it if called just several times.

 Example of usage: